 Self-supporting debt portion includes all conduit debt.
+Totals may not sum due to rounding.

-As shown in Figure 2.4, SS debt (including conduit debt), which is repaid with program revenues, increased by 52.3 percent over the past 10-year period.
-During the same time period, NSS debt, which is typically repaid with general revenue, increased by 126.9 percent.
-With projected issuances of NSS debt totaling approximately \$2.93 billion during fiscal years 2020-2024 and retirements of issued NSS debt projected to be \$1.96 billion during the same period, NSS debt outstanding is expected to continue to increase in upcoming fiscal years.
+As shown in Figure 2.4, SS debt (including conduit debt), which is repaid with program revenues, increased by 52.5 percent over the previous 10-year period.
+During the same time period, NSS debt, which is typically repaid with general revenue, increased by 68.7 percent.
+With projected issuances of NSS debt totaling approximately \$2.79 billion during fiscal years 2021-2025 and retirements of issued NSS debt projected to be \$2.05 billion during the same period, NSS debt outstanding is expected to continue to increase in upcoming fiscal years.